CodeScripterSD/Forge-Eunithice-Rewrite/README.md

 _Note 2: You will need a lot of resources to progress in this mod._

+## Version 0.0.3
+- Removed recipes for Iron/Gold/Diamond plated tool sets and armor
+  - Planned removal of features entirely
+- Added Neudonite Tools and Armor
+- Added new Effect, "Weakened"
+  - Does nothing for now
+- Added Serrated Blade
+  - Each hit adds a stack of Weakened effect
+  - Deals extra damage depending on how many stacks of Weakened are on the tartet
+- Added functionality to Gels
+  - Right click Gel on Asphalt turns the asphalt into the gel's infuse type
+  - Added durability (8 uses)
+  - Tweaked recipe in Asphalt Infuser
+    - 1 Durability and 1 Asphalt creates 2 Infused Asphalt of the Gel's type
+- Fixed a bug in Extractor & Asphalt Infuser
+  - Previously would use a durability item past 0, leading to negative values
+- Fixed some recipes that use the tier_one_hammer to use all tiers of hammers
+- Added Stone Door and Trapdoor
+- Changed hammer durability values
+  - Tier 1 from 640 to 128
+  - Tier 2 from 5120 to 1024
+- Changed recipe for Speed Imbued Asphalt to mimic the other Infused variant's recipes

 ## Version 0.0.2
 - Made Revival Sandwich less overpowered
   - Regeneration 3 for 40 seconds